JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part2-2.md

 ## Setup Semantic Kernel

-In this section we will configure Semantic Kernel and create a couple of plugins to use the **DbRetriever** we built in the last section.
+In this section we will configure Semantic Kernel and create a couple of plugins to use the **DbRetriever** we built earlier.

-1. In **Program.cs** replace the // TODO: statements on lines 19 and 20
+1. In **Program.cs** replace the // TODO: statements on lines 19 and 20 with the following lines of code:

 ```C#
 builder.Services.AddKernel().AddChatCompletionService(builder.Configuration.GetConnectionString("OpenAI"));